ndamle2/DSC180Capstone/Assignment1/README.md

-# DSC180Capstone
+# DSC180Capstone - Assignment 1

-## Dataset Access
+## Setup
+### Accessing Datasets
-- Subway Station Information Dataset is in the repository.
+- Subway Station Information Dataset is in the repository, saved as MTA_Subway_Stations_updated.csv.
-- Edges Dataset is too large for inclusion in the repository, but can be accessed at: https://drive.google.com/drive/folders/1fV47SWGv5_AFPR_gRfvK1ra1LfSFCgOw
+- Edges Dataset can be accessed at: https://drive.google.com/drive/folders/1fV47SWGv5_AFPR_gRfvK1ra1LfSFCgOw
+- Install Edges Dataset via the link above and save it as "edges.csv" in the Assignment1 folder
-## Required Libraries
+## Creating Environment
-- The only required libraries to run the notebook are networkX and pandas.
+- Requirements.txt contains all packages required to run the notebook
+- `conda create --name assignment1 --file requirements.txt` will create the necessary conda environment
 ## Running Code
 - The jupyter notebook can be run sequentially, with relevant output displayed below cells as needed.